blogify-dev/blogify/README.md

 ### Database
 - Stan Lyakhov

+## Disclaimer

+This project is in a very early, pre-alpha stage.

+Any versions indicated in the startup message starting with `PRX` are not safe to use, not tested and are not guranteed to retain data safely.

 ## Contributing

-We accpet and enjoy pull requests :)
+We accept pull requests :)